will-wow/ramda-talk-old/deck/deck.md

 ???

-Okay, so by now hopefully you're feeling pretty good on currying and types.
+Okay, so by now hopefully you're feeling pretty good on function currying and composition.
 So for the last example, let's try something a little more complicated.
 Our next story is to build a favorite color feature - we want to search through a user's bag of marbles, find the most common color, and return it.
 Not too crazy, but this will definitly take a little more logic than the other examples.

 ---